WPBeginner

 How to Add a GDPR Comment Privacy Opt-in Checkbox in WordPress

-Do you want to add a comment privacy optin checkbox in WordPress?
-European Union’s new GDPR law requires explicit consent for storing user’s personal information.
-If you have comments enabled on your website, then you need to add a comment privacy checkbox to comply with the new law.
-In this article, we will show you how to add a GDPR comment privacy opt-in checkbox in WordPress.
+The European Union’s GDPR law says you need to get explicit consent to store a user’s personal information.
+If you have comments enabled on your website, then you need to add a comment privacy checkbox to comply with GDPR and avoid getting a big fine.

 How to add comment privacy optin checkbox in WordPress

-Adding Comment Privacy Optin Checkbox in WordPress
+How to Enable Comment Privacy Opt-in Checkbox in WordPress

 Check for WordPress and theme updates